isaacvando/cookrender/README.md

 ![Demo](demo.gif)

-To turn on inline quantities place `"cookrender.enableInlineQuanitites": true` in your user settings.json file.
+To turn on inline quantities for ingredients place `"cookrender.enableInlineIngredientQuanitites": true` in your user settings.json file.
+The same can be done for cookware.

 Check out [cooklang.org](https://cooklang.org) for more information.